 The Hudson Parent Teacher Organization (PTO) will award the 2014 Teacher of the Year Award to two teachers who exemplify excellence in creativity, innovation, and initiative.
 In addition and new this year, we will also be recognizing a Staff Member of the Year for their work in helping our schools run so smoothly.
 For more information on this award and nomination forms, click here.

 Student Fees Thanks to everyone who has paid their student, activity and athletic fees for the 2013-1314 school year!
 This guarantees that your child will be able to participate in upcoming field trips and field days.
 In case you haven't paid your fees, it's not too late!
 Click here to pay online or send your payment to the main office.
 Thank you!

-Student BYOD Wi-Fi is now active for all HMS students, including 6th graders.
+Student BYOD Wi-Fi is now active for all HMS students.
 You must sign up online here, print out the parent permission form on the last page, and turn it into the main office prior to receiving access.
 After completing this process, if you need help getting your device on the wireless network, assistance is available in the media center.

 For information about the school breakfast program, click here

 To see the Hudson Middle School afternoon bus line-up, please click here.

 You can now follow Hudson Middle School on Twitter @hudsonohHMS.